-There is a page on every investment company we cover.
+There is a page on listed company in Europe.

-If you are not sure what any of the terms on the page mean, just use the search box to find an explanation.
+If you are not sure what any of the terms on the page mean, just use the search box to find an explanation, or click the highlighted text.

 - You can change the time period on the charts using the bar labelled from 1M (one month) to Max.
 All the charts use the same x axis (time scale).